View Woodrow Sessoms's Obituary on https://thebrunswicknews.com/ and share memories

 Woodrow Sessoms

-The funeral service will be held at 1 p.m.
-Thursday at First Baptist Church, 201 Fifth St., W., in Darien.

-Interment will follow in Whispering Pines Cemetery, Blount Crossing Road, in Darien.
+A funeral service is to be held at 1 p.m.
+Thursday, Jan.
+16, 2020, at First Baptist Church, 201 5th St., West, in Darien, Ga., where the Rev. Jack Peeler is to officiate.
+Interment will follow in Whispering Pines Cemetery, in Darien, Ga.

+Serving as active pallbearers will be Adam Folts, Patrick Rowe, Ralph Strickland, William Carroll, Lewis Strickland and Michael Thomas.

+Honorary pallbearers will be Jack Bethune's Sunday School class, Brad Harvey, Eddie Folts, David Sessoms, Leslie Sessoms and Austin Folts.